gbeckers/Darr/README.rst

 ---------
 There are many great formats for storing scientific data.
-Nevertheless, the advantages they offer often go hand in hand with complexity and dependence on external libraries or specific knowledge that is not included with the data.
-Preferably, scientific data is stored in a way that is simple and self-explanatory.
+Nevertheless, the advantages they offer often go hand in hand with complexity and dependence on external libraries, or on specific knowledge that is not included with the data.
+Preferably, however, scientific data is stored in a way that is simple and self-explanatory.
 For one thing, this is in line with the principle of openness and facilitates re-use and reproducibility of scientific results by others.
-Additionally, many years of experience teaches that simple formats and independence of specific tools are a very good idea, even when data never leaves your own hands (see this `blog of Cyrille Rossant`_ that echos my own experiences).
-Your data can have a long life, analysis tools much less so.
+Additionally, experience teaches that simple formats and independence of specific tools are a very good idea, even when just working with your own data (see this `blog by Cyrille Rossant`_ that echos my own experiences).

 The goal of dArray is to help you save and use numeric data arrays from within Python in a way that is consistent with this idea.